-This delicious Sour Cream Pumpkin Coffee Cake is coffee cake meets pumpkin pie!
-Enjoy the ribbon of pumpkin, running through a sour cream coffee cake.
+This delicious pumpkin cake is coffee cake meets pumpkin pie!
+Enjoy the ribbon of pumpkin, running through a luscious, moist sour cream coffee cake.

 If you are expecting a house full for the holidays, wouldn’t it be great to have a lovely, season sweet treat on the counter for everyone to enjoy?
 This delicious Sour Cream Pumpkin Coffee Cake fits the bill perfectly!